majd604/doctor-appointment-app/README.md

 ## Architecture

-This project is built using a **feature-based architecture**, where each feature is separated into its own layers for better maintainability and scalability.
+This project is built using a **feature-based architecture**, where each feature is separated into dedicated layers for better maintainability, scalability, and code organization.

-### Main layers used
+### Main Layers
-- **data**
+- `data`
-  - models
+- `models`
-  - services
+- `services`
-  - repositories
+- `repositories`
-- **presentation**
+- `presentation`
-  - screens
+- `screens`
-  - widgets
+- `widgets`
-  - bloc
+- `bloc`

-This structure keeps the project organized and makes future expansion easier.
+This structure makes the project easier to maintain and highly extensible for future production-level improvements.

 ---